Discover the Best Nutrition Degree Programs Online

 Can I earn my nutrition bachelor’s degree 100% online?

-In some cases, yes.
-Several schools offer programs that allow you to complete all degree requirements entirely online.
-If you already have some transferable credit—especially in prerequisite areas—those options tend to increase.
+In some cases, schools offer programs that do allow you to complete all degree requirements entirely online.
+If you already have some transferable credits—especially in prerequisite areas—those options tend to increase.

 Other schools administer their programming with some in-person requirements.
 As with other healthcare-related fields, those requirements usually involve supervised fieldwork, capstone components, or internships.
 In most cases, arrangements can be made to complete these in your own geographical area.